bruienne/bsdpy/BSDPy.md

-When receiving the response from the API the following keys are required to be
-present:
+The API response should be in JSON format, with a content type of `application/json`.
+The root object should be an array of objects named `images`.
+The following object keys are required for each valid image and should have a non-empty value:

 -   `booter_url` - A valid absolute path to the booter (string)